utiasDSL/lsy_drone_racing/README.md

 We recommend using [Pixi](https://pixi.sh) to manage dependencies and virtual environments for this project.
 Pixi creates a dedicated .pixi directory in the project root, which contains the isolated virtual environment.
 Installed packages are cached globally under ~/.cache/rattler/ to speed up subsequent environment setups across projects.

-To activate the environment, simply run "pixi shell", or "pixi shell -e < feature_name >" for specific sub-environments.
+To activate the environment, simply run "pixi shell", or "pixi shell -e <environment_name>" for specific sub-environments.
 On the first invocation, Pixi will automatically resolve and install all required dependencies.

 > **Note:** In pixi shell, you can still use pip to install any packages you need.